DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 globalization of values, let alone that of politics.
 The Internet does facilitate the emergence of a political space at the scale of the planet but that space still has to be invented.
-By the time this has actually taken place there is a real chance that the Internet will cease to exist.
+By the time this has actually happened there is a real chance that the Internet will cease to exist.

 # Chapter 3: From Collective Intelligence to Distributed Competence